 Pre-treatment diagnostics of TKI for CML therapeutics utilizing fluorescence bioimaging technology (Förster Resonance Energy Transfer: FRET)

-CML, chronic myelogenous leukemia, is a blood cancer that develops when the causative protein BCR-ABL appears in cells.
-TKIs, molecular targeted drugs that suppress the tyrosine kinase activity of BCR-ABL, have been used for treatment of CML.
+CML, chronic myelogenous leukemia, is a blood cancer that develops when the causative protein BCR::ABL appears in cells.
+TKIs, molecular targeted drugs that suppress the tyrosine kinase activity of BCR::ABL, have been used for treatment of CML.
 However, the problem is that a successful drug response is not known until treatment is actually started and follow-up is conducted.
-We have developed "opto-diagnostics" to detect the activity of BCR-ABL, utilizing the principle of Förster resonance energy transfer (FRET), with the substrate CrkL of BCR-ABL.
+We have developed "opto-diagnostics" to detect the activity of BCR::ABL, utilizing the principle of Förster resonance energy transfer (FRET), with the substrate CrkL of BCR-ABL.
 This makes it possible to analyze the drug sensitivity of CML cells collected from patients at the single-cell level, prior to the start of treatment.

 Förster Resonance Energy Transfer (FRET) Principle and Pickless